zowe/docs-site/docs/user-guide/mvd-using.md

 Developers can create application plug-ins to put into extensions, and developers should [read the extending guide for more information](../extend/extend-desktop/mvd-extendingzlux).

-### 3270 Terminal
-The 3270 Terminal Display Emulator plugin provides a user interface that emulates the basic functions of IBM 3270 family terminals.
-On the "back end," the plugin and the Zowe Application Server connect to any standard TN3270/E server.

-This terminal display emulator operates as a "Three-Tier" program.
-Due to web browsers being unable to supply TCP networking that terminals require, this terminal display emulator does not connect directly to your TN3270 server.
-Instead, the Zowe Application Server acts as a bridge, and uses websockets between it and the browser for terminal communication.
-As a result, terminal connections only work when the stack of network programs supports websockets and the TN3270 server destination is visible to the Zowe Application Server.

-The terminal connection can be customized per-user and saved for future sessions using the connection toolbar of the application.
-The preferences are stored within [the configuration dataservice storage](../extend/extend-desktop/mvd-configdataservice), which can also be used to set instance-wide defaults for multiple users.

 ### VT Terminal
 The VT Terminal plugin provides a user interface that emulates the basic functions of DEC VT family terminals.
 On the "back end," the plugin and the Zowe Application Server connect to VT compatible hosts, such as z/OS UNIX System Services (USS), using SSH or Telnet.